-- All children with an open PDA have a higher risk of infection of the heart, called bacterial endocarditis.
+- All children with an open PDA have a higher risk of infection in the heart, called bacterial endocarditis.
 Your child will need antibiotics before any dental work and certain procedures to prevent this infection.
 It is important to take good care of your child's teeth to prevent tooth decay and infection.

 - After the PDA is closed, your child will not need antibiotics before dental work or surgical procedures.
 If the PDA is closed with surgery or by catheter, and stays completely closed, antibiotics will only be needed for 6 months after the surgery.

-HH-I-274 12/14 Copyright 2014, Nationwide Children’s Hospital
+HH-I-274 ©2014, Revised 2021, Nationwide Children’s Hospital